giridhar7632/Three.js/04-scene-and-renderer.md

 scene.overrideMaterial = new THREE.MeshLambertMaterial({ color: 0xffffff })
 ```

-Here, all the objects on the scene will be of same material i.e., `MeshLambertMaterial`.
+Here, all the objects on the scene will be of the same material i.e., `MeshLambertMaterial`.

 > **Note:** `THREE.Scene` is a structure that is sometimes also called a **Scenegraph**.
 A scene graph is a structure that can hold all the necessary information of a graphical scene.
 In Three.js, this means that `THREE.Scene` contains all the objects, lights, and other objects necessary for rendering.